edusasse/DecentralizedBanking/WHITEPAPER.md

 When monthly loan repayments buy a smaller amount of tokens than expected, the system is responsible for creating new tokens and matching the number of tokens with the expected.
 This mechanism decelerates the speculative market by "forging more token".

 When monthly loan repayments buy a greater amount of tokens than expected.
 The market slows the fall by selling more tokens, reducing the supply in the market.

+## The Agent

+	The transaction may have an intermediary, called an agent, which may be an institution that abstracts most of the complexity involved in the decentralized lending process.
+The agent is responsible for carrying out the process, submitting the documents on behalf of the client, in addition to converting the tokens and delivering the money to the client.
+The monthly loan repayments are then made directly to the agent, being he the one responsible for interacting with the system.

 ## About Fraudulent Actions